CloudLoaderMC/CloudDocs/src/Contributing/Contributing.md

 Forking and Cloning the Repository
 ----------------------------------

-Similarly to a lot major open source projects you will find, Cloud is hosted on [GitHub][github].
+Similarly to a lot of major open source projects you will find, Cloud is hosted on [GitHub][github].
 If you have contributed to another project before, you should know this process already and can skip to the next section.

 For the rest, here are two easy steps to get you started.